Who We Are

 Fariba Mahjour escorted Tarzana Elementary School students on a field trip to honor biomedical researchers at Phenomenex for displaying the habit of altruism.

-A group of board members outside for a picture.
+A group of board members outside for a.

 Board members Lily Ning (upper left) and Rene Sprattling (center, in blue) posed with teacher Katie (Smith) Wada, online editor Daven Mathias and participants of the 2018 Climate Change Agents Camp.